gandm/language-babel/README.md

 #### Previewing

 Babel v5 and Babel v6 code can be previewed as shown bellow.
 Source mapping keeps the ES201x file's cursor in step with the transpiled codes cursor.
+This feature requires the Atom package [source-preview](https://atom.io/packages/source-preview) in which `language-babel`becomes a provider of transpiled output which `source-preview` consumes.

+**Please note** that following two packages should be disabled or uninstalled to stop multiple packages contending for the same transpile - [source-preview-babel](https://atom.io/packages/source-preview-babel) and [source-preview-react](https://atom.io/packages/source-preview-react).

-This feature requires the Atom package  [source-preview](https://atom.io/packages/source-preview) in which `language-babel` becomes a provider of transpiled output which `source-preview` as a consumes. `source-preview` provides a keyboard toggle to view the current file.
-As with transpiling described below, a project must have relevant `.babelrc`, `package.json` and `node_modules`
+`source-preview` provides a keyboard toggle to view the current file.
+As with transpiling described below, a project must have the relevant `.babelrc`, `package.json` and `node_modules`

 ![example](https://cloud.githubusercontent.com/assets/2313237/12490818/7535fc50-c06f-11e5-8752-ec0878c5205c.gif)